Latest news and developments

 What is The IC Citizen?

-Like most other professions we are faced by an uncertain and challenging future.
+Internal communicators are faced with a challenging future.
 The world of work is changing fast, with increasing digitisation in the workplace, the march of artificial intelligence and the convergence of internal and external communication.
-Every internal communicator must adapt to these changes and others if our profession is to evolve its purpose and capabilities, remain relevant and be fit for the future.
+These changes are fundamentally reshaping communication within organisations and the role of every internal communicator.
+We must adapt to these changes and others if the internal communications profession is to evolve its purpose and capabilities, remain relevant and be fit for the future.

-However there are many internal communicators who are ‘in’ the profession but are not ‘part’ of it.
-They are not active in continuous professional development, don’t regularly or ever connect with networks of other internal communicators and they are not a member of a relevant professional body.
-This holds back the profession as a whole and diminishes the capability and power of our collective.
+However, there are many internal communicators who are ‘in’ the profession but are not really a ‘part’ of it.
+They have an internal communications job, but are not active in continuous professional development, don’t regularly or ever connect with networks of other internal communicators and some are not a member of a relevant professional body.
+They are not active ‘citizens’ of the internal communications community and this holds back our whole profession.
+It diminishes our ability to evolve collectively and quickly to resolve the challenges of the future and become a truly strategic business and management function.

-The IC Citizen movement was created by Martin Flegg to address this by encouraging internal communicators to participate in activities which reinforce the sharing and supportive behaviours which define our profession.
+The IC Citizen movement was created by Martin Flegg to help address this by encouraging all internal communicators to participate in activities which reinforce learning, development and the sharing of knowledge and experience.
+The IC Citizen is about investing in yourself and others, so that we all become better at what we do and remain relevant.
 It is a key which could unlock a more secure and fulfilling future for all internal communicators, and improve their capability for the benefit of businesses and organisations.

-The IC Citizen is not a membership or professional body.
-It’s open to any internal communicator regardless of status or level of experience.
-All you have to do to join the movement is to commit to one or more of the seven characteristics described in the ‘More about The IC Citizen’ section, below.
+The IC Citizen movement is not a professional body, although it shares many of the same objectives and values.
+It is also not a membership organisation, and is open to any internal communicator regardless of status or level of experience.
+All you have to do to join the movement is to commit to one or more of the ten manifesto principles described in the ‘More about The IC Citizen’ section, below.

 More about The IC Citizen

-- Networking more to make connections and support others.
+- Networking more to make connections and share what we know.

 - Participating in debate to share and test new ideas.